-Can Your Reaction Flavor Be Made in a Large Reactor?
+Does Your Reaction Flavor have a cooling issue in a Large Reactor?

-Can Your Reaction Flavor Be Made in a Large Reactor?
+Does Your Reaction Flavor have a cooling issue in a Large Reactor?

 credit: wikipedia